ebma/token-titans/docs/TurnBasedCombat.md

 - $damage = \max(0, attackValue - effectiveDef)$.
 - HP update: $newHP = \text{Math.round}(\max(0, oldHP - damage))$; HP is clamped to >= 0.

-SpecialAbility:
+Ability:
 - Abilities are now data-driven per-titan.
 Each titan starts with one random ability assigned when generated.
-- SpecialAbility submissions are validated by the server against the ability's cost.
+- Ability submissions are validated by the server against the ability's cost.
 Using an ability deducts that ability's cost from the titan's current charge (charges are not automatically reset to 0 unless the ability does so).
 - Example simple abilities include heals, damage multipliers, shields, charge gain, and debuffs.
 Costs vary (typically 5–50).
 See server ABILITIES implementation in [`packages/server/src/abilities.ts`](packages/server/src/abilities.ts:1).
-- The server will ignore SpecialAbility submissions if the titan's current charge is less than the ability's cost.
+- The server will ignore Ability submissions if the titan's current charge is less than the ability's cost.

 Defend:
 - No immediate HP change by itself; it raises effective defense via the multiplier above.